New and even used firearms can often benefit from polishing key parts to improve smoother operation and reliability.

 After deciding what needs to be worked on, disassemble the gun only as far as needed to access those parts.
 Don't remove parts or attempt full disassembly unless you know what you're doing and have the needed tools to do it.

 Once you can access the parts examine them closely to identify the working surfaces that might benefit from polishing, and figure out how you're going to polish them without changing their shape.
 The trick here is to maintain the original shape.
-Flat surfaces must remain flat, and curved surfaces need to keep the original contour.
+Flat surfaces must remain flat, and curved surfaces need to keep the original contour and sharp edges such as on hammer notches and sears need to remain sharp.

 When polishing surfaces, it's absolutely necessary to keep the abrasive cloth flat by wrapping around a stick or file, on the plate glass, or by using stones.